Top Left Link Text

 Read more about Louisa’s plight at the Express & Star.

-2 Responses to “The Eviction of Louisa Watts”
+2 replies on “The Eviction of Louisa Watts”

 I am a private resident of Ashmore Avenue near to Bargery Road and i have noticed the very poor condition of the garage site off Ashmore Avenue going onto Sandy Crescent which most if not all garages are boarded up and look an eyesore if not also a danger to residents from recent vandalism.I wondered if these garages can be viewed by the local authority with a view to them being demolished at some point as they have been vacated by all residents now for about 5 years or so.There is also the danger of asbestos contamination as this material is still present to the garage roofs.